PunchThrough/styleguide/objective-c.md

 * Indent using 4 spaces.
 Never indent with tabs.
 Be sure to set this preference in Xcode.
 * Never use spaces between parentheses and their contents.
 * Asterisks indicating pointers belong with the variable.
-They should have one space to their right and none to their left.
+They should have one space to their left and none to their right.

     ```objc
     // bad